Crafting sequences

 Revealing the pattern

-Insights are emerging from aligning the XOR results for from 1 to 8.
+Insights are emerging from aligning the XOR results for n from 1 to 8.
 The results suggest a repeating pattern with a period of 6, perhaps hinting at consistent outcomes.

 Spotting a pattern